transdigiware/blockchain/howto/ibp-console-add-remove-raft.md

 After the node has successfully been created and added to the system channel, export a JSON representing the node so that it can be imported into the console where the ordering service was created.

+To do this:

+1. Navigate to the **Nodes** panel and click **Add ordering service**.
+2. Even though you are importing a node and not an ordering service, click **Import an existing ordering service** and **Next**.
+Because the JSON representing the node contains a field indicating the cluster ID of the ordering service the node belongs to, the node will be added to the correct ordering service automatically.
+3. Click **Add file** and select the JSON representing the node.

-Note that **if you want to add this node to any existing application channels, you will have to add them to consenter set of each of those channels** separately.
+Note that **if you want to add this node to any existing application channels, you will have to add them to consenter set of each of those channels separately**.
 For information about how to do that, see [Adding an ordering node to the consenter set](#ibp-console-add-remove-orderer-consenters-add) of a channel.

 ### Adding the node to an application channel
 {: #ibp-console-add-remove-orderer-consenters-add}

 To add a consenter to an application channel, navigate to the channel and click the Settings button.
 After specifying your org MSP and admin identity, click on the **Consenter set** tab.
 Then select the node from the drop down list and click **Add**.
 Note that you will only be able to add one node at a time.

+Because you are editing a part of the channel configuration that is governed by ordering service organization admins, you will be asked to send the channel configuration update to an ordering service organization admin to be signed. **This organization can be any of the organizations that is an admin of the ordering service**, not just the organization that owns one of the consenters that is already in the channel.

+After the ordering service organization the channel update was sent to has signed, the organization that initiated the channel update must sign and submit the channel configuration update.

 **It will take a few minutes for the new node to sync with the consenter set of the application channel**.
+The time involved depends on a number of factors, including the number of blocks in a channel.
 During this time, the ordering service may be down.
 After the node has been successfully added to the application channel, you will see it in the **Ordering nodes** tab.

 ## Removing ordering service nodes
 {: #ibp-console-add-remove-orderer-consenters-remove}